umbchackers/hackumbc-web/README.md

 Git and GitHub

 Contact
-For questions, feedback, or contributions, please contact the hackUMBC Tech Team at hackumbc@umbc.edu.
+For questions, feedback, or contributions, please contact the hackUMBC Tech Team at hackumbc@gmail.com.